erincameron11/electronichealthrecordsUI/README.md

 The modules are divided into a split hierarchy based on what Permissions the User has.
 If the user has Health Care Practitioner (HCP) Permissions, they follow the left arm of the hierarchy tree, and if the user has PATIENT Permissions, they follow the right arm of the hierarchy tree (Figure 1).
 I designed the application to follow a two-pronged hierarchical approach to allow for scalability of the application.
 In addition to this, both the Patient and HCP views share a nearly identical structure, promoting reusability, with the inclusion or exclusion of specific functionalities based on the user's permissions.
 Modules include: Login, Forgot password, Home, HCP Home, HCP Search, Medical Information, HCP Medical Information, HCP New Chart, Appointments, HCP Appointments, Lab Results, HCP Lab Results, and HCP Lab Requisition pages.

 ## HCI Fundamentals
 The HCI Fundamentals of the design are described below.
-The interface was designed based on the 8 Golden Rules of Interface Design, and can be seen through the following examples (Shneiderman, 2016, p.95-97):
+The interface was designed based on the 8 Golden Rules of Interface Design, and can be seen through the following examples:
 * Strive for consistency – All fonts, buttons, colours, layouts, navigation, verbiage, actions, and dissemination of information throughout the application is consistent.
 * Universal usability – The design is intended to be deployed worldwide, for users of all ages, abilities, and different technologies as it is a very simple interface with basic features that enable users to understand the content immediately.
 * Offer informative feedback – When a user enters incorrect information during login, the system offers feedback by displaying red text, and guiding the user to input correct information.